EdgarDegas/Slyderin/README.md

 ## How to Use

-Include it with Swift Package Manager.
+Use Swift Package Manager to add it to your project.
+On how to use Swift Package Manager, read this: https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app

-Add it to your view:
+`import Slyderin` into your source file, and add a `Slyder` object to your view:

 ```Swift
 import Slyderin